Anyone working in an office knows how tough it can be to take stretching breaks or limit afternoon snacks during a busy work week.

 At Coke’s headquarters, a state-of-the-art suite of well-being services includes a medical care center run by Emory Healthcare, a full-service pharmacy, and a fitness facility that offers everything from exercise classes to massages to physical therapy.
 Coke’s on-site well-being coaching services can help employees with weight management, smoking cessation, stress reduction and more.

 There are also informal ways to stay active and de-stress on campus.
 “We have a lot of common work space that gives people the opportunity to leave their desk and work outside or in one of our dining facilities along Main Street,” says Commander, “or to use a treadmill desk.”
-In addition, Coca-Cola leaders will often coordinate group walks on or near the campus.
+In addition,

 “We encourage all our employees to focus on well-being,” says Florio, “but it’s up to them as to how they decide to integrate it into their lives.”